CodifiedDev/ARSA/README.md

 # Compatability
 At this time ARSA is only compatible with Windows 10 and above

+# Contributing
+Please see https://github.com/CodifiedDev/ARSA/blob/master/CONTRIBUTING.md for all information regarding making a contribution

 # Notice
 This is for educational purposes **only**.
 It is potentially a violation of the Reddit TOS